ColossusChang/VoicesVoicesExtravaganza/README.md

 ## Acknowledgements

-Thanks to **GIMemo** for testing the mod in its early stage and providing feedback.
+- Thanks to Reddit user **GIMemo** for testing the mod in its early stage and providing feedback.
+- Thanks to NexusMods user **robovoiddev** for suggesting the conversion to ogg format.

 ## Version History

+### 1.1
+- Added a missing Sarevok line.
+- Redid Sarevok's lines at the end of the game.
+- Reduced the size of the mod around 80% of by converting all audio files to ogg format.

 ### 1.0
-Added all voices not existing in the original game.
+- Added all voices not existing in the original game.